Covers of stacky curves and limits of plane quintics: Limits of plane quintics

 To handle boundary divisors of type (6)--(8), we need to do some preparatory work.
 First, we need to understand the tetragonal curves arising from finite maps to $\widetilde{\stack M}_{0,4}$ ramified over $\infty$.
-Second, we need to understand the tetragonal curves arising from maps to $\infty \in \widetilde{\stack M}_{0,4}$.
+Second, we need to understand the tetragonal curves arising from maps that contract the domain to the point $\infty \in \widetilde{\stack M}_{0,4}$.
 Third, we need to understand the parity of the curve obtained by putting these together.